 According to the Star, youngsters had known Randolph only as a legend, yet TV coverage of the event allowed them to see and hear Randolph give an eloquent speech.
 The march was his “brainchild.”
 The statue of the Lincoln Memorial sat nearby, and the Star thought that you could picture the eyes of the Lincoln statue twinkle as “Father Abraham” whispered to Randolph, “Well done.”
 As the paper noted too, one of the “young turks,” Martin Luther King, drew the loudest applause with his presentation at the glorious event.

-RIVER CITY HOMECOMINGS — Randolph & his lieutenants visited Jacksonville during the Fifties & Sixties, and they stayed at the homes of various African Americans.
+RIVER CITY HOMECOMINGS — Randolph &and his lieutenants visited Jacksonville during the Fifties and Sixties, and they stayed at the homes of various African Americans.
 According to the Jacksonville author Marsha Phelts, these include her aunt’s residence.
-Segregation closed many hotels to African American travelers, so Randolph & his party often relied on private homes when traveling the nation on business.
+Segregation closed many hotels to African American travelers, so Randolph and his party often relied on private homes when traveling the nation on business.
 To help pass the time on trains, Randolph played cards.
 He even taught Mrs. Phelts, a young girl at the time, the rules to a classic card game called “Dirty Hearts.”

-When Randolph visited, Mrs. Phelts’s aunt served food fit for kings.
+When Randolph visited, Mrs. Phelts’ aunt served food fit for kings.
 A favorite proved to be a large, stainless steel pot filled with chitterlings, a traditional Southern meal of boiled pig intestines.
-Even more popular was her aunt’s seafood casserole, a delicate blend of crabmeat, lobster, & shrimp, tossed with a spicy sauce.
+Even more popular was her aunt’s seafood casserole, a delicate blend of crabmeat, lobster and shrimp, tossed with a spicy sauce.

 As the only child in the crowd, Mrs. Phelts felt honored.
 It also seemed as if she stood in the presence of greatness, as if Randolph were a “superstar.”
 The leader could move mountains with his powerful conviction, erudite articulation, and rich, resonate voice.
 Randolph came across not like a preacher, but as a motivational speaker.
 Aiding in his projection was the skill gained from performing in Shakespeare’s plays.